Is Wholesaling Real Estate Legal In Florida? A 2024 Guide For Investors

 Do You Need A License To Wholesale Real Estate In Florida?

-As an unlicensed wholesaler, when you complete the assignment of contract, you collect an assignment fee for your efforts.
+As an unlicensed wholesaler, when you complete the assignment of the contract, you collect an assignment fee for your efforts.
 As a licensed Realtor, you are paid a real estate commission when a property is sold.

 Because disclosure is required regarding the amount of your wholesaling fee, in some cases, a seller or a buyer may try to negotiate a lesser fee as a means of closing the deal.